vchavkov/fork-oneuptime/Docs/Content/monitor/monitor-secrets.md

 # Monitor Secrets

 You can use secrets to store sensitive information that you want to use in your monitoring checks.
 Secrets are encrypted and stored securely.

 ### Adding a secret

-To add a secret, please go to OneUptime Dashboard -> Project Settings -> Monitor Secrets -> Create Monitor Secret.
+To add a secret, please go to CBSUptime Dashboard -> Project Settings -> Monitor Secrets -> Create Monitor Secret.

 ![Create Secret](/docs/static/images/CreateMonitorSecret.png)

 You can select which monitors have access to the secret.
 In this case we added `ApiKey` secret and selected monitors to have access to it.

 **Please note**: Secrets are encrypted and stored securely.
 If you lose the secret, you will need to create a new secret.
 You cannot view or update the secret after its saved.

 ### Using a secret